23.12.2025

 Although intraocular pressure is routinely measured in ophthalmology clinics, the authors note that it remains an indirect measurement influenced by many variables.
 Corneal thickness and curvature, hydration, biomechanical properties, and even the phase of the cardiac cycle can all affect the result.

-Goldmann applanation, Pascal dynamic contour tonometry, rebound tonometry, air-puff devices – each of these tools measures something slightly different.
-It is therefore no surprise that different instruments can yield different values in the same patient.
-This complicates everyday clinical practice, long-term disease monitoring, and comparisons between centers.
+Goldmann applanation, Pascal dynamic contour tonometry, rebound tonometry, air-puff devices are all used to assess IOP; however, each of these tools measures something slightly different as a surrogate of IOP.
+It is therefore no surprise that the different instruments can yield different values for the same patient.
+This ambiguity complicates everyday clinical practice, long-term disease monitoring, and comparisons among centers.

-Instead of isolated measurements, the future increasingly points toward solutions that capture IOP over time: home self-tonometry, smart contact lenses, and implantable microsensors.
-These technologies may reveal what single clinic visits miss – night-time pressure spikes or short-lived mechanical overloads of the eye.
+Instead of isolated single time-point measurements, the future increasingly portends approaches that would capture multiple determinations of IOP over time; such as, home self-tonometry, smart contact lenses, and implantable microsensors.
+These technologies could reveal what single clinic visits may miss; e.g., night-time pressure spikes or short-lived mechanical overloads of the eye.

 More than a number on a chart

-The chapter authored by Dr Karnowski and his colleagues shows that intraocular pressure is no longer just a box to tick during an eye exam.
-It is a dynamic component of a complex system that connects physics, biology, and medicine.
-And this is exactly how it is now being described – broadly, yet with great precision – in the most influential international publications.
+The chapter authored by Dr. Karnowski and his colleagues shows that documenting intraocular pressure is no longer just a box to tick during an eye exam.
+IOP is a dynamic component of a complex system that connects physics, biology, and medicine.
+And this is exactly how it is now being studied and described – broadly, yet with great precision – in the most influential international publications.